 1) We have to truly understand the role of the Holy Spirit into our lives as Christians.
 Keep in mind that, His indwelling into our lives clearly demonstrates our inability and inadequacy to God.
 We should also treat Him as a person because nobody would ever be pleased if they are being treated impersonally, and so is the Spirit of God.
 He is a divine being with an intellect, emotion, and will.
 Although, He is the most ignored person out of the trinity; however, He still yearns for us to have an intimate relationship with Him.

 3) We have to submit ourselves to the Holy Spirit moment by moment.
 He is our constant companion, our teacher, our comforter, our helper, and our advocate.
-Submission means that giving Him complete access to every aspect of our lives.
+Submission means that giving Him complete access to every aspect of our lives by aligning our will to the Word of God through which His Spirit operates.
 Most importantly, living the Christian life is based entirely on the work He is doing through us.

 The question is do we live our lives in a way that demonstrates that we are filled with the Spirit of God?
 Is our walk with the Lord, our conducts, our ways of life indicate that we are being led by the Spirit of God?
 Oftentimes, we live our lives in such a terrible way; we don’t even give the Holy Spirit a chance to operate into our lives.
 As scripture says in (1 Thessalonians 5:19) do not quench the Spirit.